-If Sherry and Troy had come to my office at that point, it would have been much easier for me to help them.
+If Sherry and Todd had come to my office at that point, it would have been much easier for me to help them.
 But I didnít see them until two years later, after they had their second child.
 During that time, they had one brutal argument after another, full of demands, disrespect, and anger.
 The arguments that had characterized their first dating experiences came back in full force.

 Romance became a thing of the past.
 There was no affection, no intimate conversation, no sex, and no recreational activities that they would do together.
-Troy spent most of his evenings and weekends with his friends, away from Sherry, and they slept in separate rooms.
+Todd spent most of his evenings and weekends with his friends, away from Sherry, and they slept in separate rooms.